Conviva/conviva-android-plugin/README.md

 ## Supported Android Gradle Plugin Versions

 Android Gradle Plugin Version >= 7.2 \
+Android Gradle Plugin Version < 7.0

-Android Gradle Plugin Version < 7.2
+#### Note : Conviva Gradle Plugin do not support for the Android Gradle Plugin versions >= 7.0 and < 7.2

 ## Plugin Integration
 The following example shows how to include the plugin: